The GRG HOA Management logo as a mask over an ocean scene Beautiful La Jolla coastline with rocks and waves

 What charges will be debited from my ACH account, and when?

-Upon signing up for ACH, your first payment will occur at the start of the upcoming month.
-For example, whether you sign up on December 1st or December 31st, ACH will start on January 1st.
+Upon signing up for ACH, your first payment will occur on the 5th of the upcoming month.
+For example, whether you sign up on December 1st or December 31st or any day in between, ACH will start on January 5th.

 Your monthly deduction will only include your regular assessment amount.
 ALL other charges - including special assessments, balance forwards, late charges and fines - cannot be paid through ACH and must be paid for separately using one of our other payment options.